idris-lang/Idris-dev/docs/faq/faq.rst

-Historically the C language and many other languages have used the names ``Float`` and ``Double`` to represent floating point numbers of size 32 and 64 respectivly.
-Newer languages such as Rust and Julia have begun to follow the naming scheme described in `IEE Standard for Floating-Point Arithmetic (IEEE 754)
+Historically the C language and many other languages have used the names ``Float`` and ``Double`` to represent floating point numbers of size 32 and 64 respectively.
+Newer languages such as Rust and Julia have begun to follow the naming scheme described in `IEEE Standard for Floating-Point Arithmetic (IEEE 754)
 <https://en.wikipedia.org/wiki/IEEE_floating_point>`_.
 This describes
 single and double precision numbers as ``Float32`` and ``Float64``;